alpha-hack-program/doc-bot/README.md

 EOF
 ```

+There should be only one install plan!

 ```sh
 oc get installplans -n redhat-ods-operator -o name
 ```

+Patch it in order to approve it:

 ```sh
 for installplan in $(oc get installplans -n redhat-ods-operator -o name); do